Sanskrit Name: Kumari, Kanya, Kumarika

 Magnesium lactate, present in Aloe vera, inhibits histidine decarboxylase, thus blocking the formation of histamine from the amino acid histidine in mast cells.
 Since histamine is liberated into the skin from mast cells in many allergic reactions, leading to intense itching and pain, this reaction may account for aloe’s powerful antipruritic effect.
 Hence Aloe vera is very effective treatment for both acute and chronic urticaria.

 These are derived from the mucilage layer of the plant which surrounds the inner parenchyma or gel.
 They comprise both mono- and polysaccharides, but by far the most important are the long-chain polysaccharides.
 Unlike other sugars, which are broken down prior to absorption, the polysaccharides are absorbed complete and appear in the bloodstream unchanged.
 When taken orally, some bind to receptor sites lining the gut and form a barrier, possibly helping to prevent ‘leaky gut syndrome’, whilst others are absorbed whole by a method of cellular absorption known as pinocytosis.
 Here they act as immunomodulators capable of both enhancing and retarding the immune response.
-And so, enhancement of the skin’s immune system, mediated by the long-chain polysaccharides, which afford protection against damaging ultraviolet rays.
-And the moisturization of the skin is also brought about by the action of the polysaccharides.
+Hence, enhancing immuno-protective activity of the skin, mediated by the long-chain polysaccharides, which afford protection against damaging ultraviolet rays.
+Moisturizing effect on the skin is also brought about by the action of the polysaccharides.

 These phenolic compounds found in the sap – the ‘bitter aloes’ – are made up of free anthraquinones and their derivatives.
 In large amounts these exert a powerful purgative effect and so, Aloe vera works on the wall of intestine by breaking down the impacted food residues in the intestinal wall and it increase rate of peristalsis, creating a faster movement of food through the gut.
 But in small amounts they appear to aid absorption from the gut, so the low dose of Aloe vera juice stimulates the digestive fire.